paritytech/parity-bitcoin/README.md

 #### Running unit tests

-Assuming that repo is already cloned, we can run unit tests with this command:
+Assuming that repository is already cloned, we can run unit tests with this command:

 ```
 ./tools/test.sh